Software as a Medical Device (SaMD): Regulatory Guide

 IEC 62304

-IEC 62304 is a key standard for managing the life cycle of medical device software.
+IEC 62304 is the primary standard for managing the life cycle of medical device software.
 It defines requirements related to development, maintenance, and risk control.

 ClassLevel of Risk